X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using detailed binary evolution calculations: Method and physical assumptions

-where $a$ is the semi-major axis and $e$ is the eccentricity of the eccentric orbit. \item The binary conserves its angular momentum and loses only energy as it circularizes, and the new circularized orbital separation is larger than the periastron distance of the originally eccentric orbit.
-For an eccentric binary with masses $M_{1}$ and $M_{2}$, a semi-major axis $a$, an eccentricity $e$, the new circular binary separation $a_{\rm circ}$) is calculated imposing the circular angular momentum is equal to he eccentric angular momentum:
+Second, the binary conserves its angular momentum and loses only energy as it circularizes, and the new circularized orbital separation is larger than the periastron distance of the originally eccentric orbit.
+For an eccentric binary with a semimajor axis $a$ and an eccentricity $e$, the new circular binary separation $a_{\rm circ}$) is calculated imposing the circular angular momentum is equal to \boldred{t}he eccentric angular momentum:

-\end{enumerate} In practice, both of these approaches are approximations of a potentially much more complicated process.
-A comprehensive theoretical framework of the secular evolution of eccentric, mass-transferring binaries has been recently developed \citep[][]{2007ApJ...667.1170S,2009ApJ...702.1387S, 2010ApJ...724..546S, 2016ApJ...825...70D, 2016ApJ...825...71D}, but has not been applied yet in the context of detailed binary evolution models.
-We presume that the two approximations we explore, encompass the range of outcomes of the detailed treatment, and thus will give us some insight into the potential signatures that this process imprints on the XLF.
+\boldred{In practice, both of these approaches are approximations of a potentially much more complicated process, encompassing the range of outcomes of the detailed treatment, and thus will give us some insight into the potential signatures that this process imprints on the XLF.
+In order to effectively check the validity of these assumptions, we would need a better treatment of eccentric orbits in mass-transferring binaries, which we do not currently have.
+A comprehensive theoretical framework of the secular evolution of eccentric, mass-transferring binaries has been recently developed \citep[][]{2007ApJ...667.1170S,2009ApJ...702.1387S, 2010ApJ...724..546S, 2016ApJ...825...70D, 2016ApJ...825...71D} but has not been applied yet in the context of detailed binary evolution models.}